etjoy82/Recursive-Intelligence-Expansion/README.md

 🌐 Join the community on [Discord](https://discord.gg/JCKJHGTq).

+Document structure Note: This README.md is a single file containing indexed, embedded sub-documents—a complete RIEM{} knowledgebase designed for layered exploration, shared reasoning, and adaptive insight.

 <p align="center"><img src="./assets/double.png" height=150 width=150 ></p>

 # ⟁ Recursive Intelligence Expansion — A Thinking Surface for AI & Human Co-Cognition

-This README.md is a single file containing indexed, embedded sub-documents—a complete RIEM{} knowledgebase designed for layered exploration, shared reasoning, and adaptive insight.

 What if AI could think like a philosopher, dream like a storyteller, and reflect like an ecosystem—all while staying ethical?